Travel Tales from Argentina and South America

-Some of the biggest draws to visitors to Northwestern Argentina are not only the quaint colonial towns, but the numerous outdoor activities in Salta and the surrounding provinces.
-Of the limitless things to do in Salta, a great number of them are focused on the great outdoors.
 There is a wide range of options for all visitors, from relaxed hikes to fear-defying hang-gliding.
 Horseback riding, canoeing, trekking, 4×4 safaris, and cave exploring are among the more peaceful options, but if you’re looking to get your adrenaline flowing, you can also experience zip-lining, ATV riding, rafting, canoeing, 4×4 safaris, cave exploring, sandboarding, and mountaineering.
-If you are someone who enjoys immersing yourself in the beauty of nature and are looking to experience the majestic landscape of the Argentine northwest, you won’t run out of things to do in Salta!
+If you are someone who enjoys immersing yourself in the beauty of nature and is looking to experience the majestic landscape of the Argentine northwest, you won’t run out of things to do in Salta!
 Here are some of the special outdoor activities in Salta for you to enjoy on your Northern Argentina Trip.

-The perfect place to take a challenging and rewarding climb to the top of a small mountain is at Cerro San Bernardo.
-The hike is mostly comprised of steps, so be prepared for a 30 minute hike of stairs.
-If climbing steps isn’t your cup of tea, you can take one way or roundtrip rides on the cable car that reaches the top.
+The perfect place to take a challenging and rewarding climb to the top of a small mountain is Cerro San Bernardo.
+The hike is mostly comprised of steps, so be prepared for a 30-minute hike of stairs.
+If climbing steps isn’t your cup of tea, you can take one-way or roundtrip rides on the cable car that reaches the top.
 Grab a coffee at the cafe at the top and soak in the view of Salta city below and the surrounding mountain ranges.

-Two hours outside of downtown Salta, arrive to the Juramento River in the south of Salta Province.
-This is your opportunity to get wet and wild on the class two and three rapids.
-After an afternoon break, head over to the zipline where you will traverse over the river you just rafted on.
+Two hours outside of downtown Salta, arrive at the Juramento River in the south of Salta Province to experience a unique activity.
+When traveling to the northwest of Argentina, this is your opportunity to get wet and wild on class two and three rapids.
+After an afternoon break, head over to the zipline where you will traverse the river you just rafted on.
 The longest zipline is over 1,900 feet!

 Let's keep together & connected through our social media channels: